James Wright

 He has been running Triskele Heritage since 2016.

 In 2020, James began writing the Mediaeval Mythbusting Blog which seeks to investigate and debunk commonly believed and repeated stories about ancient buildings.
-This project has subsequently been picked up as a book option – Historic Building Mythbusting – by The History Press and will be released on 6 June 2024.
+This project has subsequently been picked up as a book option – Historic Building Mythbusting – by The History Press and was released in June 2024.

 Curriculum Vitae